msinghal10/msinghal10.github.io/_pages/about.md

 Recent News
 ======

+<span style="color:blue">June 2023:</span> Our paper **SoK: Content Moderation in Social Media, from Guidelines to Enforcement, and Research to Practice** was cited in the official report submitted to The Committee on Civil Liberties, Justice and Home Affairs in [European Union](https://www.europarl.europa.eu/RegData/etudes/STUD/2023/743400/IPOL_STU(2023)743400_EN.pdf){:target="_blank"}.

+<span style="color:blue">May 2023:</span> I will be a GRA for NSF funded project in the Summer of 2023.

+<span style="color:blue">April 2023:</span> I will be teaching CSE4380 in Fall 2023.

 <span style="color:blue">March 2023:</span> Serving on the 16th Workshop on Cybersecurity Experimentation and Test Workshop (CSET 2023) [program committee](https://cset23.isi.edu/about.html){:target="_blank"}.